Skip Navigation

 Resident Teacher Program Overview

-PGCPS Resident Teacher Programs are Maryland Approved Alternative Preparation Programs (MAAPP) designed for professionals interested in changing careers or recent college graduates with degrees in fields other than education.
-PGCPS Resident Teacher Programs are an alternate pathway to becoming a certified classroom teacher.
+PGCPS Resident Teacher Programs are Maryland Alternative Certification Programs designed for professionals interested in changing careers or recent college graduates with degrees in fields other than education.
+PGCPS Resident Teacher Programs are an alternate pathway to becoming a licensed classroom teacher.
 They are intensive, accelerated teacher training programs that place credentialed, qualified educators in critical teacher shortage areas throughout the school system.

-We are currently recruiting for the prospective candidates for our 2023-2024 cohorts!!
+We are currently recruiting for the prospective candidates for our 2025-2027 cohorts!!
 Join Our Team!
-Become a Resident Teacher information video.

 Contact Information